TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 ========================================================================
-Use the Advanced Editor to Create a Multiple Choice Problem
+Use the Advanced Editor to Edit a Multiple Choice Problem
 ========================================================================

-To use the :ref:`Advanced Editor<Advanced Editor>` to create a multiple choice problem, follow these steps.
+To use the :ref:`Advanced Editor<Advanced Editor>` to edit a multiple choice problem, follow these steps.

 #.
 Follow the steps for creating the problem in the :ref:`Simple Editor<Use